 Here are some of the main factors that drive agent attrition, and what you can do about them.

-Top reasons for higher agent attrition
+9 major reasons for agent attrition

 According to data collected by Benchmark Portal’s recent survey, the following top the list for reasons why agents leave their jobs: